Just Maath Maathalli

 Just Maath Maathalli (English translation: Just your chatter) is a 2010 Indian Kannada romance film written and directed by Sudeep starring himself, Ramya and Rajesh Nataranga in the lead roles.
 The film follows Siddharth's search for Tanu to confess his love for her.

 Sudeep first approached producer Shanker Gowda to produce an action film which he wanted to direct.
 But, during discussions of the script, the idea of Just Maath Maathalli came up and Shanker Gowda showed immense interest in producing it.
 Sudeep went on to script and direct the film.
+The film turned out to be a box-office bomb on its release but later attained a cult following.

 Plot

 Siddharth, a singer in a rock band, leaves for Singapore from Bangalore.
 On the flight, he meets Adi, a screenwriter, who takes a liking to Siddharth and asks him about his trip.
 Siddharth tells him that he was going in search of a girl, Tanu whom he liked.
 An amused Adi gets him to narrate the story.